Student-centric advice and objective recommendations

 Keep on reading to learn more about how you can get your degree free!

 Scholarships are a way to pay for college that most students are familiar with.
-Scholarships are essentially free money that is gifted to students to use towards educational costs.
+If you win a scholarship, you are essentially earning free money for educational expenses.
 On the high end, scholarships can be worth tens of thousands of dollars and even offer full rides to students.
 Full ride and full tuition scholarships are some of the most straight forward ways to receive a free education.
 These full ride scholarships can include scholarships from individual colleges, as well as scholarship programs like Questbridge and Posse.

 The biggest downside to full ride scholarships is that they are among the most competitive scholarships.
 This doesn’t mean that you shouldn’t try, but we don’t recommend counting on them.

 Bottom line: There are different types of scholarships for every type of student.
 Full ride scholarships can make college free, but you shouldn’t ignore smaller awards that can really add up!

 Colleges will calculate need-based grants based on your Expected Family Contribution (EFC) or the amount of money that they think your family can afford to spend on college.
 This means that if your EFC is $0, the college does not expect your family to contribute anything toward your college education.
 This can result in a very high need-based financial aid package.